Ancestry Research

 Polish Ancestry Research, done for you

-I trace your ancestors through the original archives of Poland, Lithuania, Ukraine, and Belarus—working with Polish, Russian, Latin, and German records that are inaccessible to most researchers.
-Every discovery is carefully documented and transformed into a clear, well-researched history your family can finally understand.
+I trace your ancestors through the original archives of Poland, Lithuania, Ukraine, and Belarus — working with the Polish, Russian, Latin, and German records you can’t access on your own.
+Every discovery is carefully documented and shaped into a clear, well-researched history your family can finally read.

 Why family history hits a wall

 Most people make impressive progress on their own.
 They identify grandparents, great-grandparents, perhaps even the village their family came from.
-Then everything stops.
+Then the trail goes cold.

 American records rarely tell the whole story.
-Once your ancestors crossed the Atlantic, the trail often disappears into archives written in unfamiliar languages, scattered across several countries, and hidden in records that have never been digitized.
+Once your ancestors crossed the Atlantic, their history disappears into archives written in Polish, Russian, Latin, and German — often in handwriting difficult even for native speakers to read today — scattered across several countries and hidden in records that were never digitized.

 The trail ends at immigration